-Note: If a student fails to meet these requirements, the professor of the 4/5xxx-level course will enter a grade of "N" in COMM 3995W.
+Note: If a student fails to meet these requirements, the professor of the 4/5xxx-level course will enter a grade of "N" in COMM 3999W.
 No grades of "Incomplete" will be allowed.
-See "Retaking COMM 3995W" for additional information.
+See "Retaking COMM 3999W" for additional information.

 - Online Distance Learning (ODL) sections of 4/5xxx-level communication studies courses are not eligible for capstone project completion.

 - Specific expectations for capstones vary.
-It is vitally important for students to pay close attention to the specific requirements identified by your course instructor.
+It is vitally important for you to pay close attention to the specific requirements identified by your course instructor.

-- Students must register for COMM 3995W during the semester in which the capstone project is completed.
+- You must register for COMM 3999W during the semester in which the capstone project is completed.

-- It is advisable for students to complete the capstone in advance of their final semester, if possible.
+- It is advisable for you to complete the capstone in advance of your final semester, if possible.

 A Word of Advice